Kozacha Lopan: History

 Until 18 July 2020, Kozacha Lopan belonged to Derhachi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Derhachi Raion was merged into Kharkiv Raion.

-2022 Russian occupation

-In March 2022, after the start of the Russian invasion of Ukraine, the settlement was occupied by the Russian Army.
+In March 2022, after the start of the Russian invasion of Ukraine, the settlement was occupied by the Russian army.
 As part of the invasion, Russian forces shelled residential areas in Kozacha Lopan.
-By May, there were unconfirmed reports that Ukrainian forces were engaged in combat near to the settlement.
-By 11 September 2022, the Russian army has left Kozacha Lopan, prompting the locals to raise the Ukrainian flag once again.
+On 11 September, the local authorities reported that the Ukrainian army had recaptured Kozacha Lopan.

+Until 26 January 2024, Kozacha Lopan was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kozacha Lopan became a rural settlement.

 Economy

 Transportation

 Kozacha Lopan railway station is on the railway connecting Kharkiv and Belgorod.
 There is local passenger traffic in the direction of Kharkiv, and long-distance trains connecting Kharkiv with Russia.
 Kozacha Lopan is the last station on the Ukrainian side, and here border and custom controls take place.

 The settlement has road access to Highway M20 which connects Kharkiv with the Russian border and continues across the border to Belgorod.